First steps

 Verify that it works

-To test the cluster you can create a new file, check its status and then delete it.
-We will execute these actions from within a helper pod.
+To test the cluster operation, create a new file, check its status and then delete it.
+You can execute these actions from within a helper Pod.
 Create a file called webhdfs.yaml:

 ---